constantin-ungureanu-github/hadoop-cluster/Readme.md

 > yum remove snappy -y; yum install snappy-devel -y

-Go back to web page and pess retry button.
+Go back to web page and press retry button.
 Now it should work.

 Have fun!